anishsinghhbwsl24/C2P-Dev-Docs/docs/KPI/PivotArea Locations/PivotAreaLocations.md

 ## Important Considerations

 * **User-Level Metrics (Idle Time, Print Time, Cut Time):** These metrics are calculated at the user level.
-The dashboard displays the aggregated values for all users currently visible in the PivotGrid UI.
-To view the metrics for a specific user, apply a user filter.
-The underlying `Printing` and `Printed` events used for calculation are based on the selected users, not necessarily the beds displayed.
+The Metrics are the total (sum) values of individual idle time, print time and cut time for all users currently visible in the PivotGrid UI.
+To view the metrics for a specific user, apply a user filter to select the specific user(s).
+The underlying `Printing` and `Printed` events used for calculation are based on the selected users, not on the basis of the beds displayed.
 * **Shipped Count Discrepancy:** The `Shipped count` displayed in the PivotGrid UI (as a data header) might be higher than the `Shipped` metric.
 This can occur because a single order can be present on multiple beds.
 The UI will count each instance of the shipped order on different beds, leading to overcounting when aggregated.
 The `Shipped` metric resolves this by counting only the distinct orders associated with the displayed shipped beds.